lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[AI Hackathon Starter Kit](https://github.com/rohit-lakhanpal/ai-hackathon-starter-kit) | Welcome to the AI Hackathon Starter Kit!
+This project has been created to make AI accessible and easy for everyone.
+Whether you are a beginner with no prior experience or an experienced developer, this starter kit is designed to help you incorporate AI into your apps quickly and easily. | GitHub
 [Azure OpenAI in-a-day workshop](https://github.com/microsoft/azure-openai-in-a-day-workshop) | In this technical workshop, you will get a comprehensive introduction to Azure OpenAI Service and Azure OpenAI Studio.
 You will learn how to create and refine prompts for various scenarios using hands-on exercises.| GitHub
 [Azure OpenAI Labs](https://github.com/MicrosoftLearning/mslearn-openai/tree/main/Labfiles) | NLP, Prompt Engineering | GitHub